dmarticus/dmarticus.github.io/_posts/2020-05-31-development-setup-for-my-new-mac.md

 There's not too many steps here, but I definitely recommend making sure that these tasks are done before configuring a new machine since my .rc files and my editor keybindings are specific and integral parts to my efficient workflow.
 Here's are the recommended tasks:

-* Save any custom shell configs (bashrc, zshrc, etc) and custom editor keybindings (VSCode, Sublime, Intellij, vimrc, etc) to your dotfiles or Dropbox.
+* Save any custom shell configs (.bashrc, .zshrc, etc) and custom editor keybindings (VSCode, Sublime, Intellij, .vimrc, etc) to your dotfiles or Dropbox.
 Mine are all on Github [here](https://github.com/dmarticus/dotfiles)
 * Create a [Brewfile](https://github.com/Homebrew/homebrew-bundle) for your brew-installed packages (this will make it much easier to add all of your brew dependencies on your new machine).
 My Brewfile is [here](https://github.com/dmarticus/dotfiles/blob/master/Brewfile)
 * Export existing secrets from LastPass to a secure cloud location (Dropbox, GDrive, etc) so that you can access them on your new machine without having to reset all of your passwords.
-My secrets are located at *REDACTED*
+My secrets are located at *REDACTED* (lol nice try NSA)
-* Make sure any files, folders, photos, or other are backed up to iCloud, Google Photos, or Dropbox
+* Make sure any files, folders, photos, or anything else you want saved are backed up to iCloud, Google Photos, or Dropbox

 ## Setup